kevinhenryburke/scalegitbook/use-cases/Environments.md

 Every method associated to this service is considered to be stubbable.
 For each related *Service Method* record we populate the field *Stub_Service_Method__c* with the name of a method to run when the Service's *Stubbable__c* is checked.
 This method will need to implement the input and output definitions specified by the *Service Method* as it will need to run in its place.

 This completes the *static* part of our setup but we also need a mechanism to tell *Microscope* which methods, the real or the stubs, to run for the Service in each environment.
 In keeping with our golden rule, this is impleented in a Custom Setting which is called **Service Runtime**.
-This setting has a reference to the Service and also a field called *Status_Override__c*.
-This can hold one of three values
+This setting has a reference to the Service and also a field called *Status_Override__c* which can hold one of three values:
 * **Active** - this is only used in unit tests, it's not required in the runtime environment.
 * **Stubbed** - Stub Methods are to be used for each invocation of this Service
 * **Down** - the Service is *Down*, a production incident, and *Down* Service Methods will be used as alternative processing.